craigem/blog/content/posts/fp-in-csharp.md

   } // ...
 ```

 Or, a function that appends two lists, for a function applied to each element in a list.
-This can be approximately thought of as a for-loop that builds up a new list inside the body of the list.
+This can be approximately thought of as a for-loop that builds up a new list inside the body of the loop.

 ```csharp
   public static List<B> SelectMany<A, B>(this List<A> x, Func<A, List<B>> fn) {